BDeadfield/Sparta-Cybersec-Training/Revision Notes/Week 6/Cryptography & Security Fundamentals.md

 ## Public Key Infrastructure

-Public Key Infrastructure (PKI) is an example of a trusted-third party system also known as certificate authority (CA).
+Public Key Infrastructure (PKI) is the framework of security and encryption used to authenticate and secure users by using digital certifitcats handed out by a Certificate Authority (CA).
 The CA will provide authentication to users in the form of a digital certicate, which users will recognize as being validated by the CA. This allows for large-scale distribution and scalability of trust relationships using public keys.
 PKI is beneficial for:
 - Securing web pages
 - Encrypting files
 - Encrypting and Authenitcating email